JohannesSeikowsky/HackerNews_history/readme.md

 ## HackerNews_history

-Graph how often specific websites appeared on HN each month since Oct 2015.
+Graph how often specific websites have appeared on HN each month since Oct 2015.

 Get the x most-frequently-occurring websites on HN for particular time periods.